 Buttertubs Marsh

 Buttertubs Marsh is a bird and wildlife sanctuary just minutes from downtown Nanaimo.
 Spend an hour or so meandering along the flat and easy gravel trail, stopping to enjoy the view.
-There are several observation decks on this 2km loop trail, plus a tower for bird watching and viewing the body of water buzzing with activity.
+This 2km loop trail has several observation decks, plus a tower for bird watching and viewing the body of water buzzing with activity.

 Paradise Meadows